doitintl/doit-easily-marketplace/api/README.md

 Application repo for Doit-Easily.
 A simple python app for interacting with the Procurement API and Marketplace Topic messages.
 The application is a single docker image with two running modes, api & processor.

+# Building the Image
+From the api directory you can build and publish the app using the following command.
+You need to have a gcr or artifact registry to push the image to.
+Proper IAMs configurations are required to submit the build and publish the image.

+    gcloud builds submit  --tag <registry path>/doit-easily:1.0  .

 ## API

 In this running mode the app runs a Flask server and acts as a proxy for the Procurement API.